Axel-Bravo/19_project_plane_boarding/README.md

 - The development of the DRL Deep-Q Network algorithm, in the source folder: `\src\`

-On the source folder there are mainly two developments:
+On the source folder there are mainly two codes:
 - `plane_boarding_simulator`: contains a self-contained plane boarding simulator, in which the gym environment is based

 - `plane_boarding` + `utils`: contains the Deep-Q Network implementation (not completed, see _Problematic_).